Improving control over unobservables with network data: Improving control over unobservables using network data

 \subsubsection{ATE inference}

 Given the last two theorems, one obtains an estimator $\widehat{\ATE}$ by averaging over a CATE estimator at all $x_i$.
-The resulting ATE estimator is then consistent and asymptotically normal under the theorems' conditions and regularity conditions.
+The resulting ATE estimator is then consistent and asymptotically normal under regularity conditions.